STATE LAW REFERENCES

 - Any material used to cover motor vehicle windows that have been damaged.

-All towing operators who meet the standards set forth in this article shall be issued a license.
+All towing operators who meet the standards set forth in this chapter shall be issued a license.

 Each such licensed towing operator shall be put on a rotational list compiled by the Chief of Police of the Township and shall be called to respond to the needs of the police on a rotating basis.